![]() |

 More info: https://docs.microsoft.com/en-us/dyn...entities/odata Custom Services This is far the most flexible and customizable way to integrate with D365FO and the one I use mostly in my integration projects.
 Custom services are created with standard D365FO X++ code and can be used for both data based and operation based (posting stuff etc.) integrations, limit being just your imagination.
 AIF services used in Dynamics AX are now upgraded to custom services in FO and they are automatically published into SOAP and JSON REST endpoints when deployed.
 However, management and monitoring tools used for old WCF AIF services are now disappeared, leaving just naked, not configurable services endpoints.
 When you deploy a custom service, following endpoints are created and you can call them remotely using standard AAD OAuth authorization and SOAP/REST HTTP calls: SOAP: https:///soap/services/?wsdlJSON: https:///api/services///Data integration in custom services is done via data contracts which are then converted to XML or JSON depending on the endpoint.
 Performance of doing so is quite fast, compared to other data integration options since everything is handled with low level .NET commands.
 You can in theory transfer big amounts of data this way however I do not recommend doing so.
 With large data transfers you may hit some not-foreseen limitations and timeout problems on the way.
 But it is still possible to program some kind of paging mechanism in your service class to send small chunks of larger data to skip these limitations as well.
 If you need to see an example, I have used a custom service in my previous Android integration blog post, and X++ code of this service is available in my github page: https://github.com/sertanyaman/nativ...droidTest.axpp If you need to do management and monitoring of your custom service, or configure some custom authorization methods instead of AAD, there is a possibility connect it with Azure API Manager and empower its monitoring and authoring abilities, as described in my another blog post : Empowering D365 FO service endpoints with Azure API Management service ADVANTAGES

 More info: https://docs.microsoft.com/en-us/dyn...ustom-services DMF (Data management framework) DMF allows you to import and export big data in D365FO using various source/target data files and services.
 This is the recommended way of data integration in D365FO if you need to transfer large amounts of data from other systems using supported file formats and services.
-It supports also incremental data load/export with change tracking and a data staging feature for post data validations and processing.
-Import and export projects are processed using “data entities”, which are normalized views of D365FO data tables and can be added programatically if necessary.
-There is a dedicated Data management workspace which you can setup data import and export projects, import actual data or see available data entities and check integration mappings in graphical schemas.
-However useful it is, I cannot tell you that the DMF UI is an user friendly one.
-Some parts of the “advanced” and the “standard” views are confusing to users, even to developers.
-Also field mapping and Unicode setup parts are confusing and do not always work as expected.
-There is support for every old file format which was supported by Dynamics AX before, and some new formats and SQL Server DB connection options are available, but there is still no support for modern data transfer file formats like JSON, Parquet, ARRF, Avro etc..
+It supports also incremental data load/export with change tracking and a data staging feature for post data validations and processing. ![]() There is support for every old file format which was supported by Dynamics AX before, and some new formats and SQL Server DB connection options are available, but there is still no support for modern data transfer file formats like JSON, Parquet, ARRF, Avro etc..
 Also as package options you can only use ZIP compression and there is no support for GZIP which is widely used for data transfer today.
 To transfer the data inside a file, CSV files are the recommended option.
 As you can see in the analysis below from luminousmen.com, a CSV file is quite an outdated file format and falls far behind on every aspect compared to modern data transfer file formats. https://luminousmen.com/post/big-data-file-formats DMF has REST APIs and Azure actions to import and export data from outside D365FO.
-You can find Azure actions to be used in Logic Apps under the “DataManagementDefinitionGroups” section of “Execute action” : You can find example code (and logic apps) for data import and export using DMF in the Dynamics-AX-Integration GitHub page.
-However; If you expect a straightforward way of using these API commands to export or import your data, you will be disappointed..
-For example for importing a CSV file, you need to create a ZIP file package containing the file you want to import and add fixed Manifest and Header XML files in it,.. then place it in a temporary container DMF provides for you, import it using another action and then use an infinite loop for checking if the import is completed successfully or not, and then try to get the actual error checking various DMF actions to inform the user about the problem that occured..
-There is currently no other direct file import or export method available, you need to zip it with those fixed Manifest and header files (which you also need to store in a fixed location) and setup workflows in the example code to import them.
+You can find Azure actions to be used in Logic Apps under the “DataManagementDefinitionGroups” section of “Execute action” : ![]() There is currently no other direct file import or export method available, you need to zip it with those fixed Manifest and header files (which you also need to store in a fixed location) and setup workflows in the example code to import them.
 It would be very nice to have one straightforward option in the future though, that receives the data file as input and consolidated error and log messages as output..
 Another thing to mention is running import jobs in parallel; if you call two APIs in parallel importing into the same data entity, you get errors and problems with it, although it is possible to execute such action using async DMF API methods, or async processings in logic apps etc. Also the table you need to export should not have any locks on it, or you run into some nasty problems.
 ADVANTAGES

 DISADVANTAGES

 More info : https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/recurring-integrations Business events D365FO business events feature allows you to send notifications of FO business events to Azure event handlers and trigger based workflow providers.
 It comes with many out-of-the-box FO business events plus provides you the ability to create new ones with X++ programming.
 You can send notifications from these events to Azure endpoints like Service bus, Event hub, Event grid and Logic apps (or Power Automate), also to custom HTTPS endpoints using standard http methods.
-It is also possible to subscribe a business event directly from Logic apps or power automate using “When a business event occurs” trigger, as shown below: It is also possible to attach small amounts of data to the notifications using message payload, however I would advise you to be really careful with that since attaching large amounts of data to your payload will not only create all sorts of problems, it will also ruin the lightweight operation expected from a notification service.
-If you need more information, I have a complete blog post about business events, describing also how to create a new event using X++: How to integrate D365FO with Microsoft Flow using the new Business EventsADVANTAGES
+It is also possible to subscribe a business event directly from Logic apps or power automate using “When a business event occurs” trigger, as shown below: ![]() If you need more information, I have a complete blog post about business events, describing also how to create a new event using X++: How to integrate D365FO with Microsoft Flow using the new Business EventsADVANTAGES

 More info: https://docs.microsoft.com/en-us/dyn...ents/home-page Entity store Many get surprised when they hear D365FO is not really a SQL Server based software and its database logic and metadata are not directly accessible via SQL server.
 D365FO, in other names Axapta or AX, stores its metadata, record id mechanism, data type information and data relations in its own kernel and uses SQL server only as a bulk storage, which is then not directly readable by third party applications and analytics software.
 Dinosaurs like me would explain the reason for that as the ancient Damgaard Axapta was designed to be a “multi-database” application and supported Oracle DB as well as SQL server as a database options.
 So in that time, it was a decision to keep these metadata in the kernel instead and make it easier to switch databases if needed.
 So; to be able to publish normalized, third party readable SQL server data from D365FO, we need to use “data entities” and “aggregate measures” for data normalization and export their content to another SQL server database using the “Entity store” and BYOD functionalities.
-Entity store option publishes aggregate measures (start schema of data entities)(cubes, sort of) of D365FO in a separate SQL server database (AXDW) which can later be read by Azure analytical software (Power BI) to run analytical reports.
-Entity store data can be updated manually or using batch jobs.
-As necessary, there is also an option to develop custom aggregate measures using D365FO development tools.
-As you can guess this integration is read-only and in fact currently only available to MS Power BI.
-The reason is, in D365FO production environments, this AXDW databases are not accessible to end users, and you cannot get authorization for any other third party app if you need to use the same database for your own purposes..
-BYOD on the other hand, which we will mention in the next topic, makes this possible by exposing data to a user database instead.
-ADVANTAGES
+Entity store option publishes aggregate measures (start schema of data entities)(cubes, sort of) of D365FO in a separate SQL server database (AXDW) which can later be read by Azure analytical software (Power BI) to run analytical reports. ![]() ADVANTAGES

 More info: https://docs.microsoft.com/en-us/dyn...n-entity-store Bring your own database (BYOD) BYOD allows you to export entity data to a user created SQL Server database instead of the Entity store AXDW, which is currently not allowed to be accessed by end users in production environments.
 Using BYOD you can export D365FO data entities to your database manually or with batch update or change tracking options using the standard DMF export projects page.
-To start using BYOD, you need to configure your SQL Server database in the “Data management” workspace “Configure Entity export to database” tile: Then you can use the Publish button to create SQL tables for selected data entities in the target database.
-After these steps are completed, you can export the data to your SQL database using DMF export jobs and selecting your BYOD SQL Database from the list as a target.
-Advantages
+To start using BYOD, you need to configure your SQL Server database in the “Data management” workspace “Configure Entity export to database” tile: ![]() Advantages

 Disadvantages

 More info: https://docs.microsoft.com/en-us/dyn...-lake-overview Dual Write Dual write, one of the newest integration features of D365FO, provides a near-real time, tightly coupled and synchronous data transfer between D365FO and CDS.
 CDS sits at the heart of Microsoft Power Platform and used by many MS applications (also called model-driven apps).
 Dual write will eventually make it possible to synchronously integrate D365FO with other software in Dynamics 365 package and power platform components.
 Any data written to D365FO dual -write data entities is written directly into its CDS couple in near real-time speed, and similarly the other way around.
 Real time data synchronization process has “Running” and “Paused” mode options, and can cache write operations in offline or paused mode to be executed afterwards.
 At the time of writing, dual write setup can be done via LCS and from the Data management module section below.
 However, I will not get into details of the setup since it is subject to change in short term.
-Once setup, you first need to do an initial sync for the entities, then you can start using them in the real-time sync mode : Dual write feature is just out of its “public preview” and released for general availability in PU33.
-In my own tests in the current release the “near real-time” part had some delays and glitches.
-Another thing to mention is the data schema differences between CDS and D365FO.
-CDS is using “Common Data Model”, which has quite simple schemas for its master data tables, on the other hand D365FO can have quite complex data structures like trade agreement and pricing modules or directory and party structures for storing contact information and addresses.
-So it is quite challenging to keep two different data structures in harmony with each other, and MS is working on some unified data models to achieve that.
-In the release version some of the out-of-the-box mappings of these complex areas are not complete or do not match with CDS; But Dual write is just a very new feature which MS still invests on and it will surely improve in time.
-ADVANTAGES
+Once setup, you first need to do an initial sync for the entities, then you can start using them in the real-time sync mode : ![]() ADVANTAGES

 More info: https://docs.microsoft.com/en-nz/dyn...rite-home-page Links & resources https://docs.microsoft.com/en-us/dyn...ation-overview Источник: https://devblog.sertanyaman.com/2020...nd-operations/